 - Development of beach erosion control projects within this subregion was initiated in 2005 through feasibility studies of beach restoration.
-This provides an opportunity to implement projects on a regional basis, including sand source investigations, design, and awarding construction contracts to a single contractor to reduce mobilization costs and reap economies of scale. - The future maintenance dredging of Ponce de Leon Inlet and the Atlantic Intracoastal Waterway may be coordinated with maintenance of a New Smyrna-Bethune Beach restoration project planned for the future.
+This provides an opportunity to implement projects on a regional basis, including sand source investigations, design, and awarding construction contracts to a single contractor to reduce mobilization costs and reap economies of scale. - The future maintenance dredging of Ponce de Leon Inlet and the Atlantic Intracoastal Waterway may be coordinated with maintenance of a planned restoration project in New Smyrna to Bethune Beach.